Hero

 Free vs Growth Plan: What's the Difference?

-If you're trying to decide whether to stay on Free or upgrade to Growth, here's a detailed breakdown of what you get with each plan:
+If you're trying to decide whether to stay on Free or upgrade to Growth, here's a detailed breakdown:

 FeatureFree PlanGrowth Plan